 You’re already engaged, and you can’t wait to finally marry your husband-to-be, but one thing is missing – choosing the perfect wedding ring.

 When you’ve already had your engagement ring chosen for you, sometimes it can be difficult to decide which wedding ring is right for you.
 With so many different types of cut, colour, clarity and carat to choose from, it can be a daunting task before the big day arrives.
 Together with Angelic Diamonds, specialist retailers in bespoke wedding rings, here are the definitive need-to-knows when it comes to choosing a ring that looks perfect on your finger.

-Out of the four key characteristics of your ring’s diamond, cut is the most important.
+Out of the four key characteristics of your ring’s diamond, the cut is the most important.
 This is because the cut has the greatest influence on the diamond’s sparkle, meaning the better the cut, the more the diamond will sparkle on your wedding day.

 You should keep in mind that just because a diamond has perfect clarity and colour grade, it can still appear dull.
 The only thing that keeps a diamond from looking dull is its cut.